Why Are My Arms Flabby?

 Dr. Obaid is a Harvard-trained, board-certified plastic surgeon who specialize in arm lift procedures.
 He has helped many men and women in the Dallas/Fort Worth Metroplex with their sagging arms.
 Because of his expertise in the field, Dr. Obaid was given the honor of describing his arm lift operation in the book Essentials of Plastic Surgery, which has become a “how to” guide for plastic surgeons worldwide.

-To schedule a free consultation for an arm lift with Dr. Obaid in either of their Southlake or Plano offices, please call 817-416-8080.
+To schedule a free consultation for an arm lift with Dr. Obaid in either of our Dallas, Southlake, or Plano offices, please call 817-416-8080.
 We are pleased to serve patients throughout the Dallas area.